 Fig. 1 The prevalence of the six domains of psoriatic arthritis2-21Tap to zoom

-The chronic inflammatory state of psoriatic arthritis is a consequence of the overproduction of pro-inflammatory cytokines.22 Chronic changes to the inflammatory signalling pathways can affect cells in the skin and joints, causing symptoms of psoriatic disease, such as swelling and tenderness of the joints.22,23 Current research suggests that each domain is driven by the dysregulation of a different combination of cytokines24-42 (see Figure 2).
+The chronic inflammatory state of psoriatic arthritis is a consequence of the overproduction of pro-inflammatory cytokines.22 Chronic changes to the inflammatory signalling pathways can affect cells in the joints and skin, causing symptoms of psoriatic disease, such as swelling and tenderness of the joints.22,23 Current research suggests that each domain is driven by the dysregulation of a different combination of cytokines24-42 (see Figure 2).

 Fig.2 Map of cytokines by each domain24-42Tap to zoom

-The clinical features of psoriatic arthritis clearly distinguish it from rheumatoid arthritis (see Figure 3).43,44 Rheumatoid arthritis and psoriatic arthritis are both autoimmune diseases characterised by pain, swelling and stiffness of the joints.43,44 However, psoriatic arthritis is usually associated with a negative serologic test for rheumatoid factors and is commonly asymmetric, presenting enthesitis and dactylitis, beyond the peripheral joint involvement (see Figure 1).45,46
+The clinical features of psoriatic arthritis clearly distinguish it from rheumatoid arthritis (see Figure 3).43,44 Psoriatic arthritis and rheumatoid arthritis are both autoimmune diseases characterised by pain, swelling and stiffness of the joints.43,44 However, psoriatic arthritis is usually associated with a negative serologic test for rheumatoid factor and is commonly asymmetric, presenting enthesitis and dactylitis, beyond the peripheral joint involvement (see Figure 1).45,46

 Fig.3 Prominent clinical features of psoriatic arthritis and rheumatoid arthritis43, 44, 45, 47Tap to zoom

-The pattern of joint involvement and bone erosion is different in rheumatoid arthritis and psoriatic arthritis.48-51 Bone changes in psoriatic arthritis include erosion and new bone formation, whereas new bone formation is not associated with rheumatoid arthritis.48-51
+The pattern of joint involvement and bone erosion is different in psoriatic arthritis and rheumatoid arthritis.48-51 Bone changes in psoriatic arthritis include erosion and new bone formation, whereas new bone formation is not associated with rheumatoid arthritis.48-51

-Patients with rheumatoid arthritis experience synovitis, whereas psoriatic arthritis is characterised by enthesitis (inflammation of the entheses).50 Enthesitis in psoriatic arthritis is extra-articular, can have a mechanical trigger, and is associated with pain and new bone formation (see Figures 4a and 4b).50,51
+Psoriatic arthritis is characterised by enthesitis (inflammation of the entheses).50 Enthesitis in psoriatic arthritis is extra-articular, can have a mechanical trigger, and is associated with pain and new bone formation.
+On the other hand, patients with rheumatoid arthritis experience primary synovitis (see Figures 4a and 4b).50,51

 Secondary synovitis may also occur with enthesitis in psoriatic arthritis.
 This is when synovitis occurs after the release of pro-inflammatory molecules from the entheses, and is different to the primary synovitis seen in rheumatoid arthritis.50